nicklockwood/layout/Layout/Pods/Expression/README.md

 try expression.evaluate() // this will throw an error because no standard library operators are supported, including +
 ```

-Here is the current supported list of standard library symbols:
+Here are the currently supported math symbols:

 **constants**